 Near the end of the message, in the second statement above, we are told that this same message to Ephesus is the Spirit saying unto the churches — plural!
 Thus we see the Spirit's message is not limited to those of Ephesus, but is for the churches, for all of those that are called-out people (all the 'Born-Again' Believers) in every place and for all time.

-Next, note the message is specifically directed to those that hear ['hearken; keep; hear and obey] those things which are written therein.
-As we saw above, this phrase is the equivalent of the Hebrew word 'Shema' or hearken, which means to hear and obey.
+Next, note the message is specifically directed to "He that hath an ear," which speaks of those who hear ['hearken; keep; hear and obey] those things which are written therein.
+And as we saw above, this phrase is the equivalent of the Hebrew word 'Shema' or hearken, which means to hear and obey.
 The phrase 'ears to hear' is a prophetic hallmark of the Bride, used throughout Scripture, but this implies not all will have ears to 'hear' with attendant obedience.

 This same pair of statements is repeated, in identical fashion, for the following six churches: